Live Call Routing

 Toll-Free Numbers

 Subject to availability, you can configure a toll-free Live Call Routing phone number in the following countries.
 Toll-free numbers are administered separately from regular phone numbers.
-Please contact our Sales Team if you would like to upgrade to a plan with this feature.
+Contact the Sales Team to upgrade to a plan with this feature.

 - Canada